nightwatchjs/nightwatch-docs/guide/writing-tests/chrome-devtools-recorder.md

 #### Using Nightwatch Recorder Extension

 - Firstly, you need to [download the extension](https://chrome.google.com/webstore/detail/nightwatch-chrome-recorde/nhbccjfogdgkahamfohokdhcnemjafjk/) from Chrome Webstore.
-It goes by the name of **Nightwatch Chrome Recorder**.
 - After you have installed the extension, open the **Recorder Panel** in the Devtools.
 - Click on your saved recording, and then click on the export button (Down arrow button)
 - You will see the **Export as Nightwatch test script** option